 Wood waterproofers and wood preservers are two examples of wood treatments that do not alter the appearance of wood.
 Wood preservers are often designed to be applied to wood before a decorative topcoat of paint or oil.
 They contain added ingredients that can discourage wood worm and organic growth, helping to protect the wood from the inside.

-Wood waterproofers like Emperor Exterior Wood Waterproofer are primarily designed to provide bare, untreated wood with waterproofing protection by creating a water repellent surface on the wood that prevents water absorption.
+Wood waterproofers like Emperor Exterior Wood Waterproofer are primarily designed to provide bare, untreated wood with waterproofing protection by creating a water repellent surface on the wood that significantly reduces water absorption.
 Emperor Exterior Wood Waterproofer in particular absorbs into the timber chemically bonds to the material, providing it with water repellent properties rather than creating a water repellent film on the surface.
-This not only means that the wood stays highly breathable, but also means there is no film on the surface of the wood to weather over-time or change the apperance of the wood, which is the case with paint, stain or oil.
+This not only means that the wood stays highly breathable, but also means there is no film on the surface of the wood to weather over-time or change the appearance of the wood, which is the case with paint, stain or oil.
 Independent testing found that after 25 years of weathering, there was no change in performance or appearance of the wood in any way, giving it a 25 year proven performance.

-Emperor Exterior Wood Waterproofer also provides bare, natural wood with UV protection, preventing fading and bleaching caused by sunlight.
+Emperor Exterior Wood Waterproofer also provides bare, natural wood with UV protection, reducing fading and bleaching caused by sunlight.
 This maintains the natural hue of the wood, ensuring it stays looking its best long-term in all weather.

 The Best Way to Protect Outdoor Fabric Furniture